 At the time of printing, this cross-listing was being re-evaluated.
-Please refer to the HTML calendar at
+Please refer to the HTML calendar at www.cbu.ca for details or contact the Dean of Business.

 This course examines the concept of markets, market studies, market segmentation, consumer behaviour, and the development of marketing strategies from a tourism service/product market perspective.